 Even the night before the ceasefire expired, the Commandant put the community on high alert.
-The Guardians were informed to prepare to man their stations at any moment, and the civilians were sent down to the lower levels for their safety.
+The Guardians were ordered to prep their stations, and civilians were sent down to the lower levels for their safety.
 The alert went into full defense mode once the expiration passed.

-And here we are filing into the command center, which makes me feel awfully exposed right now considering that we're at the top of a massive tower instead of a bunker.
-Besides the Commandant and other officials, including Beetee, from Central, Haymitch and Boggs are here as well.
-Projected on the screens are Paylor and, to my surprise, Lyme, who's a District Two victor.
-It must mean that there is some discontent in the district.
+And here in the command center, I feel awfully exposed as we're at the top of a massive tower instead of a bunker.
+Besides the Commandant and various Central officials, my rebel delegation is also present.
+Projected on the screens are Paylor and, to my surprise, a victor from Two by the name of Lyme.
+It must mean that there is some discontent in that district.

-As we take our places around the tables, Beetee's greeted with slap on the back that almost knocks him over and sends his glasses flying.
-The middle aged — by now, his closely-cropped red hair is evenly mixed with gray — man who initiated the slap is imposing enough to make Brutus look like a starving kid from the Seam.
-The funny thing is that he's not in a uniform or suit, like the rest of the individuals from Central.
+As we take our places around the table, Beetee's greeted with slap on the back that makes him stumble and sends his glasses flying.
+The middle aged man who initiated the slap is imposing enough to make Brutus look like a starving kid from the Seam; he's also not in a formal attire like the rest of the individuals from Central.

-Putting his glasses back on, the old victor decides to introduce us.
+Putting his glasses back on, the old victor introduces us.
 "Peeta, this is Leonidas MacLeod.
-He was here as a Peacekeeper in the very beginning of Central's revival and helped Porus form the Guardian Corps.
+Was Peacekeeper in the very beginning of Central's revival and helped Porus form the Guardian Corps.
 Now, he makes the best drinks in town.
-Leon, you're probably familiar with Peeta Mellark."
+Leon, here's Peeta—"

-Leonidas gives me a crushing handshake as he appraises me with gunmetal eyes.
-"Good to meet you, my boy.
-Say, what do you think of our humble abode?"
+"—Mellark."
+Leonidas gives a crushing handshake as he appraises me.
+"A pleasure, my boy.
+What do you think of our humble abode?"

 Besides the mutts and psychos?
-"Well… there's definitely no place like it; I can tell you that for sure."
+"Well… no place like it; I can tell you that for sure."

 My answer earns a booming laugh.
-"Volts, you weren't kidding when you said he was a diplomatic one!
-Keep that up, kid, and there will likely be great things in your future."
+"Benny, you weren't kidding when you said he's a diplomatic one!
+Keep that up, kid.
+I mean it."

 "Thanks."
-I give him a sheepish grin.
+I give him a grin that's probably on the sheepish side.
 "So brings a retired guy like you up here?"

 "Perceptive as well.
-I have a son around your age; probably a year or two older.
+Well I have a son around your age; probably a couple years older.
 He's on his first field-op and I'm hoping to see him perform."

 Talk about standards… "Well, I wish him the best of luck and safety."